Experimental Design in Education

 Example of Cialdini et al. (2005)

-In one such experiment, Robert Cialdini and his colleagues studied whether hotel guests choose to reuse their towels for a second day as opposed to having them washed as a way of conserving water and energy (Cialdini 2005)
+In one such experiment, Robert Cialdini and his colleagues studied whether hotel guests chose to reuse their towels for a second day as opposed to having them washed as a way of conserving water and energy (Cialdini 2005).

-Best approach to minimize this threat: use a heterogeneous group of settings, persons, and times
+The best approach to minimize this threat is to use a heterogeneous group of settings, people, and times.

 ESRM 64503